-MCD OUTCOME COMPONENT SCHOOL PLAN MCD OUTCOME COMPONENT including: program placement, CELDT results, ELD level, CST scores, intervention history, and classroom grades.
-Exclusionary Factors Prior to referral to assessment, it will also be determined whether the unique educational needs of the student are not primarily due to: • Environmental, cultural, or economic factors • Lack of instruction in math and reading Limited English proficiency Social maladjustment Temporary physical disability To determine if a special education referral is appropriate, a school administrator/designee and IEP evaluation team members will review the following: Student records and academic history Prior assessments including curriculum based, standardized tests and alternative measures/procedures Progress in current program, including ELD Progress in meeting content standards Progress in meeting literacy and mathematic standards Results of state and district assessments Results of proficiency examinations Results of portfolio assessments/student work samples Types and results of academic and/or behavioral intervention provided Teacher information/concerns Scope of Assessment A qualified professional will conduct assessments.
-No single measure or assessment will be used as the solutriterion for determining whether a student has a disability and for determining an appropriate educational program for the student.
-The assessment will cover all areas related to the student's suspected disability
+MCD

+OUTCOME COMPONENT SCHOOL PLAN

+program placement, CELDT results, ELD level, CST scores, intervention history, and classroom grades.

+Exclusionary Factors

+Prior to referral to assessment, it will also be determined whether the unique educational needs of the student are not

+primarily due to:

+Environmental, cultural, or economic factors

+Lack of instruction in math and reading

+Limited English proficiency

+Social maladjustment

+Temporary physical disability

+To determine if a special education referral is appropriate, a school administrator/designee and IEP evaluation team

+members will review the following:

+Student records and academic history

+Prior assessments including curriculum based, standardized tests and alternative measures/procedures Programme in approach to a program in cluding SLP.
+Programme in approach to a program in cluding SLP.
+Programme in approach to a program in cluding SLP.
+Programme in approach to a program in cluding SLP.
+Programme in approach to a program in cluding SLP.
+Programme in approach to a program in cluding SLP.

+Progress in current program, including ELD Progress in practice content stondards

+Progress in meeting content standards Progress in meeting literacy and mathematic standards

+Progress in meeting literacy and mathematic standards Results of state and district assessments

+Results of proficiency examinations Results of portfolio assessments/student work samples

+Types and results of academic and/or behavioral intervention provided

+Teacher information/concerns

+Parent information/concerns

+Scope of Assessment

+Assessments will be conducted by a qualified professional.
+No single measure or assessment will be used as the sole

+criterion for determining whether a student has a disability and for determining an appropriate educational program for

-Los Angeles Unified School District PUBLIC SCHOOL OF CHOICE SERVICE PLAN FOR SPECIAL EDUCATION
+Los Angeles Unified School District PUBLIC SCHOOL CHOICE 3.0 SERVICE PLAN FOR SPECIAL EDUCATION